karthikrao19/Telstra-Karthik/README.md

-# Telstra
-Assessment- Load the Data with Recycler view
+# Telstra - Load the Data with Recycler view

 Steps to run the project: